 With the fast increase of digitization and new technologies aiding commerce and cross-border transactions, the global economy is expanding at an unprecedented and alarming rate.
 However, despite its great benefits, this rapid growth and the growing digital nature of transactions make room for more risks like money laundering, terrorism financing, organized crime, fraud, and other illicit activities.
-This makes the AML screening process an important process in banks, Fintechs and non-financial institutions.
+This makes the AML screening and monitoring process an important process in banks, Fintechs and non-financial institutions.

 Governments and international organizations, like the Financial Action Task Force (FATF) and the Office of the Comptroller of the Currency (OCC), have implemented measures to mitigate these risks.
 Many legislations, like the Bank Secrecy Act, the USA Patriot Act, the Proceeds of Crime Act (POCA), etc, have also been made to combat these illicit activities.
 Tools and procedures have also been created to support these measures and abide by Anti-money laundering legislation.